vrocky/gpt-automation/README.md

 In both cases, the generated prompt is automatically copied to the clipboard.

+<h3>Options</h3>

-Options- --path: Specifies the path to your project's root directory.
+- --path: Specifies the path to your project's root directory.
 Defaults to the current directory.
 - --profile: Specifies the name of the profile to use.
 This allows for different configurations for different projects or use cases.

+<h3>Blacklists, Whitelists, and .gptignore</h3>

-Blacklists and WhitelistsThe blacklist file contains patterns of files and directories to ignore during prompt generation, whereas the whitelist file contains patterns of files and directories to include.
+The blacklist file contains patterns of files and directories to ignore during prompt generation, whereas the whitelist file contains patterns of files and directories to include.
+The .gptignore file functions similarly to a blacklist, offering a more flexible and familiar way to specify files and directories to ignore.
 If a file matches patterns in both lists, it will be included in the prompt.

 Sample Blacklist (black_list.txt)```plaintext
 *prompts*